saf-dmitry/taskpaper-mode/README.md

 ### Motion and Display Commands

-Items in the agenda buffer are displayed as a flat list and linked back to the TaskPaper file where they originate.
-You are not allowed to edit the agenda buffer itself, but commands are provided to show and jump to the original item location.
+Items in an Agenda mode buffer are displayed as a flat list and linked back to the TaskPaper file where they originate.
+You are not allowed to edit the Agenda mode buffer itself, but commands are provided to show and jump to the original item location.

 - `n` or `DOWN`: Move to the next line (`taskpaper-agenda-next-line`).